Pallavaram railway station: History

+The station

+Platforms

+There are a total of 4 platforms and 4 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 24 coaches express train.
+The platforms are equipped with modern facility like display board of arrival and departure of trains.

+Station layout

 Facilities

 Pallavaram Railway Station is one of the busiest station after Tambaram, Guindy, Mambalam and Egmore in the Chennai Beach–Tambaram section.

 The station is closer to Pallavaram Bus Terminus on the Grand Southern Trunk Road.
 The station's proximity to Friday Market and Chennai Airport also makes it one of the important station.

 Currently, single special train is being operated between Chennai Beach and Pallavaram on morning session during peak hour.

 RailWire WiFi services are available at the station.

 Mini bus services are available from the eastern side of the station to Keelkattalai, Tirusulam Sakthi Nagar.

 Double discharge platforms are available on the western side of the station.

 All the level crossings are upgraded as Railway Over Bridges and Railway Under Bridges.

+The Elevators are available at the western and eastern sides of the station.